Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Introduction

 \section{Introduction}

-The present study is motivated by the application of ultrasound waves to medical therapeutics and diagnosis where computational simulations are playing an increasingly important role \cite{Ammari-2008,AmmariBook2009,Beard2011,Soldati2014,Verweij2014,AmmariBook2012,Poudel2019,Li2023,Li2023a}.
-To unleash the full potential of computer simulations of ultrasound fields, the computational method employed to run the simulations must strike the right balance between accuracy and speed.
-Most computational methods for ultrasound lie at one of two extremes.
-At one extreme, closed-form methods provide tremendous computational speed but sacrifice too much accuracy.
+The present study is motivated by the application of ultrasound waves to medical therapeutics and diagnosis where mathematical modeling and computational simulations are playing an increasingly important role \cite{Ammari-2008,AmmariBook2009,Beard2011,Soldati2014,Verweij2014,AmmariBook2012,Poudel2019,Li2023,Li2023a}.
+To unleash the full potential of computer simulations of ultrasound fields, the underlying mathematical model of wave propagation must strike the right balance between accuracy and speed of computation.
+Most methods for ultrasound wave simulation lie at one of two extremes.
+At one extreme, closed-form models provide tremendous computational speed but sacrifice too much accuracy.
 These over-simplified methods are only valid under stringent assumptions and render a multitude of inaccuracies for realistic biological media \cite{Webb2003,Verweij2014,Opielinski2000,Guasch2020,Shortell2017,Wiskin2012,Li2010}.
-At the other extreme, full-waveform simulations based on differential equations are very accurate but suffer serious scalability limitations, especially at ultrasonic MHz frequencies.
+At the other extreme, full-waveform models based on partial differential equations are very accurate but suffer serious computational scalability limitations, especially at ultrasonic MHz frequencies.
 In addition to short wavelengths, ultrasound waves in biological media are characterized by their fractional or power-law attenuation profiles which further complicates the validity of closed-form methods and the scalability of full-waveform simulations \cite{Nasholm2011,Acosta-Montalto-2016,Acosta-Palacios-2018,Kowar2011a,Chen2016,Holm2011,Lou2017,Huang2012a}.
-This challenge (recognized by several research groups \cite{Verweij2014,Gu2018,Leung2019,Gu2019,Haqshenas2021,Aubry2022}) exposes an unresolved need to simulate ultrasound fields efficiently enough for some clinical environments.
+This challenge (recognized by recently several research groups \cite{Verweij2014,Gu2018,Leung2019,Gu2019,Haqshenas2021} including the benchmark article recently published by Aubry et al. \cite{Aubry2022}) exposes an unresolved need to simulate ultrasound fields efficiently enough for some clinical environments.